space-wizards/docs/src/en/proposals/Dragonjspider-Wawaspecies.md

 ## Species
-Our Official name for the species would be Wawa (proposed by fairlysadpanda), I realise this isn't exactly "creative" for them, so this is more filler than anything.
-We're not going to be naming them Scug(s), or Slugcat(s), because of more specific issues with copyright and such.
+Our Official name for the species would be Wawa (proposed by fairlysadpanda).
+Whilst this isn't exactly "creative" for them, we believe a distinct but still related name suits them.
+We're not going to be naming them Scug(s), or Slugcat(s), because of more specific issues with copyright and such, and lack of explicit written permission.
-For personalization, they will be able to have any color for skin, similar to lizards or moths.
+For personalization they will be able to have most colors for skin, similar to lizards or moths.
 Anything unmentioned will be similar to humans, like having two hands or a backpack slot.

 The conventional naming scheme for them, while mostly a suggestion, would be as follows: Number, Object.
 E.G: Seven-Hundred Nukies, Twenty-Eight Wounds, Seventy-Three Bombs. (suggested by kiterny)